My favorite animal of all time is a weird one, and if you haven’t guessed by now, it’s the Giant Anteater.

 They can flick their tongues in and out of their mouths up to 150 times per minute.
 Or more than twice a second.

 Despite the name, the main diet of a Giant Anteater is actually termites.
-Although they do eat ants on a regular basis, termites are they’re number 1 dish of choice.
+Although they do eat ants on a regular basis, termites are their number 1 dish of choice.

 Anteaters have been known to supplement their diets with soft fruits such as mango and papaya, should they stumble across any.
 Although Mango-eater doesn’t quite have the same ring to it as Anteater.